 DON’T leave your home network unprotected.

-We’re so used to using our devices everywhere (or so concerned about hitting the data cap from our cell phone provider) that most of us don’t think twice about logging onto the free public Wi-Fi system at the airport, coffee shop or dentist’s office.
-Often your machine will connect automatically.
-But some Wi-Fi connections can’t be trusted; hackers can infiltrate these systems and collect data that’s sent through them.
-That’s why it’s always best to take the precaution of connecting to sites through secure connections (look for “https” and a lock symbol in the address bar) or via a VPN connection.
+We’re so used to using our devices everywhere (or so concerned about hitting the data cap from our cell phone provider) that most of us don’t think twice about logging on to the free public Wi-Fi system at the airport, coffee shop or dentist’s office.
+Some Wi-Fi connections can’t be trusted; cyber criminals can infiltrate these systems and collect data that’s sent through them.
+That’s why it’s always best to take the precaution of connecting to sites through secure connections or via a VPN connection.